Research

 Much of the scholarship on rape addresses variation of wartime sexual violence or the legacies of conflict on violence against women after war.
 We argue that these legacies of war are important for explaining variation in rape after civil war, but also that the state building process itself contributes to rape.
 Specifically, when international state builders engage in transactional sex, they fundamentally alter male roles within relationships, making it more difficult for them to enter into sexual relationships, which may lead to rape.
 Additionally, state building sometimes pits informal and formal institutions against one another, which leads to a reliance on justice mechanisms that do not deter rape.
 To test these intuitions, we use novel, quantitative data on rape in Monrovia, Liberia collected from One Stop Centers from 2015-2019.
 We combine it with representative surveys of Monrovia.
 We supplement these data with original interview data from perpetrators and a survivor survey.
 Triangulating our data, we find support for our theory.
 The paper problematizes state building as a means to prevent rape.

-Gender Stereotypes and UN Peacekeeping Deployments: Conjoint Survey Analysis from Security Force Personnel Around the World with Sabrina Karim, Laura Huber, Zinab Attai and Sara Fox
+Conjoint Survey Analysis from Security Force Personnel Around the World with Sabrina Karim, Laura Huber, Zinab Attai and Muhib Rahman

-Peacekeeping as Socialization Experiences with Sabrina Karim, Laura Huber, Roya Izadi, Michael Kriner, Lindsey Pruett, Cameron Mailhot and Sara Fox
+Peacekeeping as Socialization Experiences with Sabrina Karim, Laura Huber, Roya Izadi, Michael Kriner, Lindsey Pruett, and Cameron Mailhot

 Under what conditions do security force personnel change their attitudes towards violence?
 In this paper, we develop a theory of socialization to account for variation in beliefs about the acceptability of misconduct and the use of violence among members of security institutions.
 We theorize that deployment with United Nations peacekeeping operations socializes personnel to be more restrained because participation in these missions introduces security personnel to an array of new practices, procedures, training and experiences.
 We consider these mechanisms separately, but argue that this experience should be understood as a holistic event.
 Deployment is a significant stage in many security force personnel's professional careers, and should have a pacifying effect, by reducing preference for or toleration of engaging in violence towards civilians.
 We test our hypotheses on original, novel data of surveys with police and military personnel in eight different countries (N=3,784).
 We find that peacekeeping does have a socializing effect, particularly for civilian protection and reporting misconduct.
 This study contributes to literature on violence and abuse committed by security institutions and the impact of international peacekeeping beyond the host country.